JelmerT/JelmerT.github.io/_posts/2014-10-29-Interactive-and-connected-foosball-table.md

 Once all the back-end code was working, all tables were deployed to their individual locations.
 Everything seemed to work as planned, except for that single odd connector we forgot to hot-glue down off course.
 These tables get a pretty thorough vibration test by their players once the game starts heating up!

-The tables all still work up until this date, so I'd name this a successful and interesting project.
+The tables all still work up until this date, so I'd name this a successful project.

 For more info and other similar projects, have a look at [beyond.io](http://beyond.io).